zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

 7. For each unique name server IP in the *Parent Name and IP* set do:
     1. Send *DS Query* to the name server IP.
-    2. If at least one of the following criteria is met, then add name server IP to "Ignored Parent NS IP" and go to next parent name server:
+    2. If at least one of the following criteria is met, then add name server IP to *Ignored Parent NS IP* and go to next parent name server:
        1. There is no [DNSSEC Response].
        2. The RCODE in the [DNSSEC Response] is not "NoError" ([IANA RCODE List]).